-Each year a group of 15-20 Padua students spend 10 days at SSCBC undertaking a powerboat handling course and marine safety program.
+Each year, groups of students from Padua College and Rosebud Secondary College both spend 10 days at SSCBC undertaking a powerboat handling and marine safety program.
 The students are instructed in both theory and on-water rules, regulations and boat handling.
-The culmination of this course is the passing of their licensing requirements to obtain a recreational boat licence.
-SSCBC also host the annual end of year Christmas celebrations for the staff of Padua College in our Dining Room.
+The culmination of this course is the passing of their licensing requirements to obtain a recreational boat license.
+A Committee Member from SSCBC attends the Annual Excellence Awards night for Rosebud Secondary College to present a scholarship to those who have achieved notable results during the Outdoor Education Program.
+SSCBC also hosts the end of year Christmas celebrations for the staff of Padua College.

 Reclink Great Peninsula Paddle

-SSCBC proudly supports the Reclink Great Peninsula Paddle who raise awareness about people living with disadvantage.
-SSCBC is now the home for the GPP and we provide facility usage for indoor registration, secure storage, a presentation area on the Western Lawn, the corporate event is held on the Western Deck, on water support, safety observation and monitoring from the Club tower, internet support and the event and safety briefings are overseen by Club staff, Club volunteers and our Race Management team.
+For many years, SSCBC proudly supported the Reclink Great Peninsula Paddle, raising awareness about people living with disadvantage.
+This popular event involved facility usage for indoor registration, secure storage, a presentation area on the Western Lawn, a corporate event held on the Western Deck, on water support, safety observation and monitoring from the Club tower, internet support and the event and safety briefings were overseen by Club staff, Club volunteers and our Race Management team.